 Supply chain network design for critical needs with outsourcing, where additional background as well as references can be found.
-Supply Chain Network Topology with Outsourcing

 A. Nagurney, M. Yu, and Q. Qiang, 2011.
 Supply chain network design for critical needs with outsourcing.
 Papers in Regional Science 90, 123-142.